-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors - regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - · identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Governors - regular reviews by the Audit and Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - · identification and management of risks

-The Board of Governors has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the Governors have appointed Clive Owen LLP, the external auditors, to perform additional checks.
+The Board of Governors has considered the need for a specific internal audit function and has decided to appoint Azets as internal auditor.

-The external auditors' role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular the checks carried out in the current period included:
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trusts financial systems.
+In particular, the checks carried out in the current period included: